Foot Tapper: Background and reception

 Filmmaker Jacques Tati went to see the Shadows at the Olympia in Paris in 1961 and asked them to write a song for his next film.
 So, Hank Marvin and Bruce Welch wrote "Foot Tapper".
 However, Tati had funding difficulties and his next film, Playtime, did not appear until 1967.
 Instead, in 1963, the Shadows had a small role in the film Summer Holiday and its producer Peter Yates needed some music for the radio in the bus scene, so they offered up "Foot Tapper".
-It was released in February as a double A-sided single with the pop standard "The Breeze and I" a week earlier than planned.
+It was released in February as a re-recorded double A-sided single with the pop standard "The Breeze and I" a week earlier than planned.
+Though officially issued as a double A-side, chart compilers elected to only give chart placement to "Foot Tapper".
+"The Breeze and I" did not chart in any country.

-Reviewed in New Record Mirror, it was described as "a beautifully balanced bit of recording with a compelling theme.
+Reviewed in New Record Mirror, "Foot Tapper" was described as "a beautifully balanced bit of recording with a compelling theme.
 Hank, Licorice and Bruce are in precise, driving form – but the side showcases Brian's forceful but controlled drumming, notably on cymbals.
 Just try and stop your foot tapping.
 It'll fair hurtle into the charts – and is probably even better than "Dance On".
 Reviewing for Disc, Don Nicholl described "Foot Tapper" as a "light-hearted modern dancer which will pull in as many customers as the other side – maybe more".

 It is also known for being the signature tune and closing theme for the BBC Radio 2 programme Sounds of the 60s, from when it started in 1983 until Brian Matthew left the show in 2017.